JetBrains/kotlin-web-site/pages/docs/reference/android-overview.md

 ## Next Steps

-* Download and install [Android Studio 3.0](https://developer.android.com/studio/index.html), which includes Kotlin support out of the box.
+* Download and install [Android Studio](https://developer.android.com/studio/index.html) which includes Kotlin support out of the box.
 * Follow the [Getting Started with Android and Kotlin](/docs/tutorials/kotlin-android.html) tutorial to create your first Kotlin application.
 * For a more in-depth introduction, check out the [reference documentation](/docs/reference/index.html) on this site and